bertofurth/Seagate-Central-Debian/README.md

     old_desc_blocks = 1, new_desc_blocks = 1
     The filesystem on /dev/sda4 is now 786432 (4k) blocks long.

     # View the new partition layout.
-Note that parititon 4 is
+Note that partititon 4 is
     # now 3GB in size.
     root@SC-debian:~# /sbin/fdisk -l /dev/sda
     Disk /dev/sda: 3.64 TiB, 4000787030016 bytes, 7814037168 sectors